Eating disorder: what it is, causes and treatments

 Anorexia

-Anorexia is a condition that is characterized by food restriction as a way to drastically reduce body weight.
+Anorexia is a condition that is characterized by food restriction as a way to reduce body weight drastically.
 Individuals with anorexia see themselves in the mirror in a distorted way, and the extreme fear that they will gain weight culminates in reducing food intake.

-At the onset of the disorder, it is common for only foods considered to be caloric to be cut gradually from the diet.
-With the progression of the condition, other foods are eliminated from the menu, reaching a point where few items are kept and in minute quantities.
+At the onset of the disorder, only caloric foods are expected to be gradually eliminated from the diet.
+As the condition progresses, other foods are eliminated from the menu, reaching a point where few items are kept in minute quantities.

 “The more restrictive the diet is, even in situations considered normal, that is, in the absence of an eating disorder, the fewer nutrients the body receives.
-This is even more serious in the context of anorexia, because, in addition to extreme weight loss, the body also suffers from malnutrition, which can cause other very serious health problems ”.
+This is even more serious in the context of anorexia because, in addition to extreme weight loss, the body also suffers from malnutrition, which can cause other severe health problems ”.

 Although body weight decreases, the individual with anorexia inversely worries about the pointer of the scale and body measurements.
 Even though extremely thin and fragile, the person sees himself as overweight.
-This is a serious disorder, which can even lead the patient to death, if not treated in time.
+This is a severe disorder, which can even lead the patient to death if not treated in time.

 Food compulsion

 The binge has some unique characteristics.
-Basically, in addition to overeating food in a short time, it comes with guilt and a feeling of shame right after the episode.
-Thinking about controlling these situations, many individuals with compulsion end up on restrictive diets, which is not only ineffective but can seriously aggravate the condition.
+In addition to overeating food quickly, it comes with guilt and a feeling of shame right after the episode.
+Thinking about controlling these situations, many individuals with compulsion end up on restrictive diets, which are not only ineffective but can seriously aggravate the condition.

 Bulimia

 Another difference between bulimia and anorexia is the state of the body.
-While the anorexic person tends to have cachexia, that is, thinness and extreme malnutrition, who has bulimia has an apparently healthy body and often within aesthetic standards.
+While the anorexic person tends to have cachexia, that is, thinness and extreme malnutrition, who has bulimia has a healthy body and often within aesthetic standards.

 Treatment for eating disorder

 It is essential to start treatment for eating disorders as soon as possible.
-It is very difficult for the person to understand that there is a situation to be treated, so the observation made by family and friends is very important.
+It is challenging for the person to understand that there is a situation to be treated, so the observation made by family and friends is critical.
 It is necessary to break the taboo about disorders, in addition to understanding that it is not the patient’s choice to maintain the condition of their own free will – as, unfortunately, some people still believe.

-Both anorexia and bulimia are more common disorders in young women – especially in adolescents – but they can also affect men and women in all age groups.
+Both anorexia and bulimia are joint disorders in young women – especially in adolescents – but they can also affect men and women in all age groups.

-Treatment is based on an individual clinical investigation and varies according to the severity of the condition, the patient’s history and how long the symptoms have been present.
-The psychologist and the nutritionist are essential professionals at this moment, both acting in the resignification of the patient’s relationship with his body and in a balanced dietary reeducation.
+Treatment is based on an individual clinical investigation and varies according to the severity of the condition, the patient’s history, and how long the symptoms have been present.
+The psychologist and the nutritionist are essential professionals, acting to resign the patient’s relationship with his body and to provide a balanced dietary reeducation.

-“Eating disorders have a multifactorial origin that involves genetic, sociocultural, psychological issues, etc. Thus, multidisciplinary treatment with a clinical doctor and/or psychiatrist, nutritionist and psychologist is required.
-Without psychological treatment, there is no overcoming the factors that led to the development of the disorder, there is also less adherence to treatment ”.
+“Eating disorders have a multifactorial origin that involves genetic, sociocultural, psychological issues, etc. Thus, multidisciplinary treatment with a clinical doctor, psychiatrist, nutritionist, and psychologist is required.
+Without psychological treatment, there is no overcoming the factors that led to the development of the disorder; there is also less adherence to treatment ”.

 Important: People with an active medical diagnosis of anorexia or bulimia nervosa are not able to start the WW Weight Watchers program.
 However, a history of anorexia or bulimia nervosa in adolescence does not prohibit you from joining the Weight Watchers program – as long as your doctor considers that you are recovered.